 About New Zealand Education System

-The education system of New Zealand is student-centred and emphasizes life-long learning.
+The education system that has been set in place in New Zealand is student-centred and emphasizes life-long learning.
 The New Zealand Education System has been ranked 3rd in the world as per the Second edition of Economist Intelligence Unit’s (EIU) Worldwide Educating for the Future Index 2018.

 Following a primary, intermediate and secondary schooling structure, the academic apparatus followed in the country is divided into five main levels.
-There are various stages of learning based on the age of the individual and here are the main schooling levels of the New Zealand Education System.
+There are various stages of learning based on the age of the individual.
+Here are the main schooling levels of the New Zealand Education System.

 |Early Childhood||2-5 years|